Dipartimento di Ingegneria informatica, automatica e gestionale Antonio Ruberti - DIAG

 Institutional homepage at my department

-- NEWS.
-In the academic year 2020/21, all lectures follow the Sapienza Phase 3 procedures for handling the Covid-19 sanitary situation.
-In the second semester, lectures of my courses Robotics 2 (6 credits) and Locomotion and Haptic Interfaces (module of 3 credits) take place in the classroom (with some restrictions) and are also available in streaming to Sapienza students.
+- During the two semesters of the academic year 2020/21, all my lectures have followed the Sapienza procedures for handling the Covid-19 sanitary situation, taking place in the classroom (with some restrictions on access) and being also available online to Sapienza students.
 Since June 2021, written/oral exams take place with a mixed option for students (in presence or remotely).
-My office hours for students continue to be held remotely, unless otherwise stated.
+My office hours for students continue to be held remotely.
 For details and updates, please check the pages of each of my courses/modules.
 For my contacts, please see the Teaching page (or my official Sapienza Notice Board).

-- Recent keynotes, invited talks, and presentations at workshops:
+- Recent keynotes, invited talks, and presentations at workshops/schools: